akayoshi514/free-genai-bootcamp-2025/sentence-constructor/genAI-behaviors.md

 Good: give another good advice
 Bad: give 2 clues of the examples

 ## Fifth prompt
-I abandon it due to the bad points and specially because the vocabulary table is no longer well formed.
+I abandon it due to the numerous bad points below.
 Bad: The 3 sections is repeated by english sentences
 ### Vocabulary Table section
 Bad: The table does not show the swedish part.